-In the beginning when I first came across the dietary restrictions in the OT (Old Testament), I off course took everything (as I did with so much back then) all to literal.
+In the beginning, walking with Christ, when reading the dietary restrictions in the OT (Old Testament), I off course (as I did with so much back then) one will read these verses all to literal.
 Then, I made the second big mistake, after I choose not to pray about it and seeking the face of the Almighty - I didn't pray about it and started listening to people.
 Which leads you to some pastor or what have you rabbi - telling you about mixing the two, milk and meat, and why was/is such an `abominable sin`....
 The thing is, most of these opinions are derived from MEN, more precisely something called the Babylonian Talmud.
 A downright dangerous book written by extremely (outwardly) religious people, not interested in much else than controlling and being in control.
 Another issue, and we`ll have to get back to this book in a future post.

 Thats it.
 Nothing more is there to be found.
 But lets see how the so-called jewish dietary laws has made their way, from this single verse into the multi-billion dollar industry it is today.
 Yes folks, it may all in the end be about the money.
 As per usual.
 Lets go deeper.

 So then, from whereabouts stems this rotten tomato?
 The doctrine of not consuming meat and milk together holds as one of the main teachings in (modern I must ad) jewish dietary laws, determining wether or not a particular food is kosher or not.
 But where did they get this concept, now a big industry, where did they grind parve and kosher from?
 Can we find any proofs from the Almighty Himself (Scripture) saying if this is found (elsewhere) in the Old Testament?
 If you dig into the textbooks of Judaism, they all agree with the Jewish Encyclopaedia, quoted from the article `Dietary Laws`: